20 New Employees Welcome Letters (With Templates)

 This is the place to include any additional information that the employee needs to know in order to begin working in the position.
 Again, explain all details as accurately as possible to ensure the employee is well prepared and excited about their first day of work.

-There is a lot of information you can include in this part of welcome letter.
+There is a lot of information you can include in this part of the letter.
 Let the new hire know about their orientation schedule, the names and positions of any immediate colleagues they will need to work with right away, and a sample of their daily schedule, so they know more about what to expect when they come to work the first day.
 In addition, consider giving them links to other information that could help them answer their questions, such as links to any employee resources you have, such as the employee handbook, and all onboarding forms so the employee can complete them before starting work.

 While I am always available to answer any questions, I am happy to provide links to our employee handbook and benefits package.
 I hope you will have the time to look through it all and ask any questions if you have any concerns.